Statistical-Downscaling-for-the-Ocean/fourier-neural-operator/README.md

 Work flow for a FNO from main.py.

-The general idea is to bbias correct the model output to observations where they are available.
+The general idea is to bias correct the model output to observations where they are available.

 Notes
 The code currently uses a single variable (temperature) and static variables (ex. bathymetry, depth ...) to predict a single target variable (observe temperature from ctds).